 Little Flower’s visual arts program is standards-based and built around the elements of design.
 We work to integrate themes from core subjects into our study of art and design.
 Student projects often correspond to a unit in one of their core classes.
 Students are given the opportunity to experiment with a variety of artistic materials and supplies.
 Master works are studied, with an emphasis on connecting the artist’s time period to lessons learned in Social Studies, Religion, etc., in order to provide the students with additional context.

-Middle School students take enrichment courses each week, with quarterly rotations.
+Middle School students take elective courses each week, with quarterly rotations.
 These classes are designed to expose students to areas of interest and enhance their well-rounded, comprehensive education.

 The primary goal of Little Flower’s Middle School Physical Education program is to assist students in understanding the connection between physical activity, good health and quality of one’s life, and also to enable them to be responsible for their individual choices.
 The standards-based program allows students to learn and participate in preparation, technique and rules of games as well as physical activities outside of sports.